msametzengin/machine-learning-projects/4-EarthquakeAnalysisStatisticsMapping/README.md

 - Seaborn
 - Folium

+## 🗺️ Map Data Source

+The map visualization is created using Folium, which is based on OpenStreetMap data.

+(OpenStreetMap açık kaynaklı harita verileri kullanılmıştır.)

 ## 📌 Project Note (Proje Notu)

 This project was developed by following a data analysis course